 Now, if God speaks to you in this study, you can save your own personal notes on this page.
 Then, every time that you look at this study, your notes will automatically be added to the page.
 To add a note or to display your previous notes, click on the YOUR NOTES button.

-When the seventh month came and the Israelites had settled in their towns, all the people assembled as one man in the square before the Water Gate.
-They told Ezra the scribe to bring out the Book of the Law of Moses, which the Lord had commanded for Israel.
+When the seventh month arrived, after the people of Israâel had resettled in their towns, all the people gathered with one accord in the open space in front of the Water Gate and asked âEzra the Torah-teacher to bring the scroll of the Torah of Moshe, which Adonai had commanded Israâel.

 All of the people got together in the square that was opposite the Water Gate.
 As we saw in chapter 3, the Water Gate is associated with the Word of God and they assembled there to hear the Word.
 These people had been in exile for seventy years and had not heard the Word.